What is the Human Library Project?

 Founded in 2001 in Denmark to promote human rights and social cohesion, the human library project seeks to create greater understanding between people and provide a safe space where we can learn more about each other and work through stereotypes and discrimination present in our community in order to ultimately to forge new connections between people.

-Throughout the fall, we will be carefully assembling a list of books that matter to the greater Williamstown community.
-We invite your participation, and we look forward to welcoming to what promises to be an amazing experience.
+Throughout the fall, we carefully assembled a list of books that matter to the greater Williamstown community.
+We invite your participation, and we look forward to welcoming all to what promises to be an amazing experience.
 The first of its kind in Massachusetts!

 Use the links above to become a Book or a Librarian, or to suggest a Book or topic for the project.